LeighAllenDev/BTTAv2/README.md

 Another enhancement would be for the user to get an email or notification once their booking slot had been approved or rejected by the Arcade.
 This wouldn't be too hard to implement as admins already have the ability to approve bookings.

+## Bugs
+There are as few known bugs/issues with my project, these are mostly things that I'm sure I could fix with more time or research, and a the majority of them are just asthetics.

+**The Footer** - The footer element doesn't show as intended, all the styling is there but the icons show as blue rather than white and they are positioned incorrectly.
+This is not a major problem as all the icons function correctly and link to the proper sites, opening blnak tabs as they should.

+**Signup/Login Pages** - these pages dont follow the styling of the rest of the site, and I can't, for the life of me work out why my css for them won't style the properties correctly, this is resulting in the main headers being partially hidden by the nav bar.
+Again this is mostly a design issue and the page forms work exactly as intended.

+**Booking form** - The booking form is meant to let the customer choose a bundle, display the total amount of food/drink tokens available within the bundle and dynamically update to display more food options based on the remaining tokens.
+There seems to be an issue with my JS code so the form doesn't count down the tokens or give extra fields for food items.
+So as a fix, I have simplified the booking form to only need the bundle name, time and date.

 ## Testing

+During this project I have done extensive manual testing, and relied heavily chrome developer tools and the built-in Django debugging mode.
+Stack-overflow has also been invaluable to this project.

+Responsiveness for the templates has been tested extensively with Chrome Developer tools, allowing me to see how the project would look on a selection of screen sizes.
+This also helped me with trying to style the majority of the project.

+Testing the database was mainly achieved in the django admin panel as this will show when I've created models.
+It took 2 databases to make this project as the first one stopped updating when migrating changes.
+It was also essential that I remembered to make migrations when I made changes to the database.

+Updates to the database happen when adding items to the menu or the bundles, a user registering on the site, or a booking form being completed.
+To test all of these features, I made a number of test users, added a lot of items to the menus and bundles tables, checking the live site after each addition to make sure it updated.

+I tested the booking form extensively to make sure it would update on the database correctly.
+This involved filling in the form, submitting it, seeing the error message display, resolving the error message, filling in the form, submitting the form, then checking the admin panel.
+To start with the food items werent displaying in the admin, and the tokens werent counting, so after removing the food choice options and reconfiguring the models, eventually the bundles were showing up as they should.

+The Django built in debug mode shows an error message when something doesn't line up in the code, it also provides the line and area that is throwing an error, then it's just a case of trying to fix the code until the site loads.

+The majority of my testing was to repeat the same processes several times until they worked as expected.

 ## Deployment